Bvanderwolf/BWolfPackages/Assets/BWolf/Utilities/PlayerProgression/README.md

  These can be created by using the Creation menu in the Project View: Create/PlayerProgression/PlayerProps

- With PlayerProperties come also a set of the same type of Achievements.
-A player property can hold achievements of the same type.
-For Example: A BooleanProperty can hold multiple BooleanAchievements.
+ With PlayerProperties come also Achievements: Boolean, Float and Integer A player property can hold multiple achievements.
+When Updating a derived player property class these achievements can also be updated using the generic GetAchievement and GetAchievements functions.

 ### Progress Saving and Loading

-This packages also comes with a simple static class called ProgressFileSystem. this class provides functionality to save and load the current state of Quests, Properies and Achievements.
-This is already done internally in the player properties and both standard quest and achievement types.
+This packages also comes with a simple static class called ProgressFileSystem. this class provides functionality to save and load the current state of Quests, QuestTasks Player Properties and Achievements.
+Look for examples of implementations inside the standard QuestTasks, Achievements and Player Properties provided.

 ### Displaying and Callbacks

-The Achievement class from which all Achievement types derive implements the IAchievementInfo interface.
-This interface is used to provide information to display and retreive from callbacks.
+The PropertyManager provides an AchievementCompleted event to get callbacks on achievements completed.
 The QuestManager class provides an array of ActiveQuests which can be retreived to display and an event to provide callbacks for when a quest has been completed.
-The PlayerProperty class provides this functionality for Achievements held by PlayerProperties.

 The UnityPackage can be downloaded here: https://drive.google.com/file/d/1CLyNduqJDfh1h6d6Cj6L1l-H1AuGyWcs/view?usp=sharing